-As shown in Section 2, the magnitude of the MECR of both policy instruments depends on the distribution of households' elasticities of labor supply and public childcare demand with respect to w^{net} and \mathcal{K}^{net} .
-Our structural model aims to provide a rich picture of households faced with labor supply and childcare choices within a dynamic framework.
+As shown in Section 2, the magnitude of the MECR of both policy instruments depends on the distribution of households' elasticities of labor supply and public childcare demand with respect to $w^{net}$ and $\mathcal{K}^{net}$ .
+Our structural model adapts the model in Turon (2019) and aims to provide a rich picture of households faced with labor supply and childcare choices within a dynamic framework.
+It distinguishes itself from the model in Turon (2019) with the addition of a third use of time for the mother besides labor supply and childcare, namely leisure, and a third mode of childcare besides public childcare and maternal care, namely informal childcare provided by relatives or friends.
+Both the preference for leisure and the availability of informal childcare are allowed to vary across households.